jethornton/flexgui/docs_flex/source/controls.rst

 	Mist, mist_pb, Turns on the mist coolant
 	Probe Enable, probing_enable_pb, Enables Probing and disables other controls Home All, home_all_pb, Homes all the joints
+	Save, save_pb, Saves the NC Code to the same file Save As, save_as_pb, Saves the NC Code to a new file

 Adding the Bool type Dynamic Property `led_indicator` to the above control buttons will add the default LED to that button.
 Each control button can have